Plain Dealing, Louisiana

 Plain Dealing is a town in Bossier Parish, Louisiana, United States.
 The population was 893 in 2020.
 It is part of the Shreveport-Bossier City metropolitan statistical area.

 History

-Prior to 1839, the United States government forcibly removed the Caddo Nation of Native Americans—longtime local inhabitants who had first settled the area over 1,000 years before Europeans' 16th-century arrival in mainland North America—from the area of Northern Louisiana that included the parcel that would later become the town of Plain Dealing.

 In 1839, George Oglethorpe Gilmer and his son, James Blair Gilmer, bought 5,000 acres of this land—then described as a "vast, unsettled wilderness"—from the United States government, calling a portion of this acreage "Plain Dealing" after the family's Virginia plantation.
 The "Plain Dealing" name became official when the town was formally chartered on April 24, 1890.

 On March 26, 1893, during an evening school dance at Plain Dealing High School, a fight broke out.
 Two students were shot and killed immediately, two more were fatally wounded, and an instructor was wounded.

 Geography

 Plain Dealing is 8 mi south of the Arkansas border and 31 mi north of Shreveport.

 According to the United States Census Bureau, the town has a total area of 4.1 sqkm, of which 0.01 sqkm, or 0.26%, is water.